 Financial Technology or its portmanteau ‘FinTech’ is no longer confined to the dark and dingy corners of back-offices, in fact, it has taken center stage by making itself indispensable to almost all of the customer-driven processes.
 Any digital transaction, be it, online shopping, foreign currency exchange, stock investments or money transfers, is possible at our fingertips thanks to ‘FinTech.’
-So, how did FinTech come to play such an essential role in the lives of us consumers?
+So, how did FinTech come to play such an essential role in the lives of us consumers and What FinTech Trends we are going to witness this year?

 As Mr. White used to say – “I am the one who knocks”.